mujasim-ali/First-UI/README.md

-This is my first Ui after learning Front End Development
+This is my first Ui after learning HTML & CSS